spring-attic/image-admin/README.md

+# image-admin is no longer actively maintained by VMware, Inc.

 # Spring XD Admin
 This Docker image runs a Spring XD Admin server in [distributed mode](http://docs.spring.io/spring-xd/docs/1.0.0.BUILD-SNAPSHOT/reference/html/#running-distributed-mode).
 It expects to connect to a ZooKeeper ensemble, an HSQLDB server and a Redis instance using